Conversational AI, Chatbots and Psychology: How To Make Automation More Personal

 Chatbot Persona consists of three things.
 Users+Brand+Purpose.
 Answering questions about what is the purpose of your chatbot, who will talk with it, and how these conversations communicate your brand values will help you decide on a persona.
 Here are some suggestions on how to answer it better:

 What are your customer segments, and which ones will interact with a chatbot?
-Talk to your marketing or sales department to get the info of Buyer Persona who regularly purchase your product or service.
+Talk to your marketing or sales department to get the info of the Buyer Persona who regularly purchase your product or service.
 Based on the Buyer Persona, you can create a chatbot persona that is more likely to connect with your target market.

 What is your Brand Equity Model?
 How should customers think and feel about your product?
 What is the experience around your brand?